What Is the Standard Deduction for 2025?

 The Bottom Line

-New standard deductions for 2024 don't affect your final tax bill until you file in 2025.
-Still, adjustments for inflation should help bring standard deductions in line with a changing cost of living—and rising incomes as well.
-If you want to explore your options, you may want to check out tax preparation software that can guide you through available itemized deductions, or consider finding a tax pro who can help you develop a tax strategy to minimize your tax bill and maximize your savings.
+If you want to explore your options for saving money on your taxes, you may want to check out tax preparation software that can guide you through potential itemized deductions.
+Or, consider finding a tax pro who can help you develop a tax strategy to minimize your tax bill and maximize your savings.